Graduate Student Admissions

 Application for Admission

 We appreciate your interest in the Department of Recreation, Sport, and Tourism and welcome your application for admission.
-Applications for graduate admissions are processed through a system called ApplyYourself, accessed by the following:
+Applications for graduate admissions are processed through our graduate college Admissions site located at:

-This system allows applicants to track their admission progress and conduct most of the admission process, including credit card payments, electronically.
+This site allows applicants to track their admission progress and conduct most of the admission process, including credit card payments, electronically.
 Please read below for comprehensive information on our Admissions process.

 Note: If you are interested in applying for the online M.S. in Recreation, Sport and Tourism, please visit this Admissions page for information specific to applying for the online program.

 An underlying principle throughout these guidelines is to continually improve the quality of our graduate students and enhance the fit between graduate students and the collection of faculty teaching and research interests.
 These guidelines recognize the importance of high quality graduate students to our departmental culture, and are directed at a constructive development of culture through graduate student admission decisions.

 - Transcript – must be original, directly from the institution.
 International students must provide transcripts in both English and the original language.
 Applicants to the PhD program must have a MS degree and provide that transcript as well.
 Official transcripts are only required after an applicant accepts an offer of admission.
 In ApplyYourself, our application system, uploading an unofficial transcript (including grade interpretation guidelines, if applicable to your institution) is acceptable.
 Both official and unofficial transcripts in languages other than English must always be accompanied by an English translation from the institution.

 - GPA – 3.0 out of 4.0 (Graduate College minimum is the same.)
 The last two years, approximately 60 hours, of undergraduate coursework is calculated to determine the GPA.

 - GRE – Required, but no minimum.
 However, the program is competitive so the scores are important.
 We do not accept GMAT, LSAT or other tests as a substitute.